Game Mechanics Reference

 - Project Delivery: Executing plans, meeting deadlines.

-- Forceful Operations of Power: Applying direct force or authority to achieve objectives.
+- Forceful Operations: Applying direct force or authority to achieve objectives.

 Dexterity DEX